 ― Michael Hyatt

 It is that simple.
 No matter how small those steps are, over time they translate into big things.
-As much as following Jesus involves counting the cost, picking up our cross and following daily, so it is with accomplishing our life’s goals – we have to act with intentionality.
+As much as following Jesus involves counting the cost, picking up our cross and following Him on a daily basis, so it is with accomplishing our life’s goals – we have to act with intentionality.

 Share with me/us instances where you started something small and that one thing over time became a culture/habit.